 1. Asses your needs and most important KPIs

-A business needs to implement video solutions in their customer service if:
+A business needs to implement video solutions in their customer service if it:

-- A business aims to add value to their services;
+- Aims to add value to their services

 Before implementing video, make sure a business and the customers have a real need for them.